demisto/content-docs/content-repo/extra-docs/packs/expanse-pack-readme.md

 #### Handle Expanse Incident - Attribution Only
 Shorter version of Handle Expanse Incident playbook with only the Attribution part.

+#### NSA - 5 Security Vulnerabilities Under Active Nation-State Attack
+Russian Foreign Intelligence Service (SVR) actors (also known as APT29, Cozy Bear, and The Dukes) frequently use publicly known vulnerabilities to conduct widespread scanning and exploitation.
 #### Xpanse Incident Handling - Generic
 A generic playbook for handling Xpanse issues.
 The logic behind this playbook is working with an internal exclusions list which will help the analyst to get a decision or, if configured, close incidents automatically.